StockX-Python-Project/StockX/README.md

 - **Historical Analysis:** Access historical stock data to analyze trends over time.
 - **User-friendly Interface:** Intuitive and easy-to-use interface for a seamless user experience.

+## Working
+- Combined Roberta model (NLP) with SARIMAX (Time series).
+- Predictions from both models ranging from -1 to +1 combined to generate sentiment score with 50% weightage each.

 ## Installation

 ### Clone the repository